 - Set of actions A; each state s from the state space S has a set of actions A s

 - Probability P, which is the probability of the action a in a particular state s and discrete-time t leads to another state s 1 at another time t+1

 - Reward R which is the immediate expected reward once the state is changed from s to s1

-The reward can be positive (points) or negative (punishments) and the best rewards are received only towards the end.
+The reward can be positive (points) or negative (punishments), and the best rewards are received only towards the end.
 The reward in one state decides the probability of future states and rewards.
 MDP is a classic example of learning from interaction to achieve the desired goal.
 The decision-maker (agent) interacts continually with the states (environment), and the states respond to the actions and present new situations for the agent.
-MDP is widely used in modelling environments that are discrete, stochastic and sequential.
-However, continuous-time MDP is also possible, where the decision can be made at any time decided by the decision-maker, as opposed to discrete time-intervals.
-MDP is extensively used in economics, queuing systems, manufacturing, automatic control systems and robotics.
+MDP is widely used in modeling environments that are discrete, stochastic, and sequential.
+However, continuous-time MDP is also possible, where the decision can be made at any time the decision-maker decides, as opposed to discrete time intervals.
+MDP is extensively used in economics, queuing systems, manufacturing, automatic control systems, and robotics.

 Bonus Machine learning algorithm

 Q learning is a reinforcement learning algorithm that finds an optimal policy function.
 This policy tells the decision-maker (agent) about the action to be taken under various situations.
 No model (of the environment) is required, and thus it is called a ‘model-free’ algorithm.
 The ‘q’ refers to the ‘quality’ of action taken by the agent, rather than the action itself, and is represented as Q(s, a) where a is the action and s is the state.
 In Q-learning, the agent knows exactly what reward it will get for each action.
 Therefore, the agent tries to perform the action that gives the maximum reward (obviously!).

 The Q value depends on all the future states s1, s11…. up to sn.
 This can be represented as,